Welcome to the Steinhardt School of Culture, Education, and Human Development at New York University!

-Join new undergraduate and graduate students from across the University for a week of workshops, social events, leadership opportunities and community building.
+Join new graduate students from across the University for a week of social events and community building.
 For details visit the Student Resource Center website at http://www.nyu.edu/life/events-traditions/welcome-week/Graduate.html

 ALL Music Graduate Students must report at 9:30 a.m. for Theory and Aural Comprehension Placement, as well as Music History.
 There are NO exceptions.

 New York State law and/or New York University requires all newly admitted students complete several health-related requirements.
 For complete information, visit www.nyu.edu/shc/about/health.requirements.html

 All NYU students are assigned an NYUHome account with free access to email, a vital link of communication between the University and you.
 You may access your account from computer labs around campus and from your home computer.
 Activate your account at start.nyu.edu.